keycloak/keycloak-quickstarts/proxy/traefik/reencrypt/README.md

 `X-Forwarded-Tls-Client-Cert` and `X-Forwarded-Tls-Client-Cert-Info` is stripped to prevent an external client from injecting a forged client certificate.
 Traefik is the only component that should set this header, after verifying the certificate presented during the TLS handshake.
-Without this filtering, an attacker could bypass X.509 client certificate authentication by sending a crafted header directly.

-NOTE: The `X-Forwarded-Tls-Client-Cert` header is hardcoded in the `TraefikProxySslClientCertificateLookup` provider and must match the header set by Traefik's `passTLSClientCert` middleware.

 This configuration drops several categories of headers that an external client could use to mislead the backend server: